-- Awareness that the incidence rate of Lyme disease in NH in 2010 was the third highest in the nation.
+- Awareness that the incidence rate of Lyme disease in NH in 2011 was the third highest in the nation.
+In fact, since 2006, NH's has been in the nation's top five states for Lyme disease incidence rate.
 In most NH counties, over 50% of deer ticks sampled from 2007-2010 were infected with Borrelia burgdorferi, the bacteria that causes Lyme disease. - Prevention of disease with frequent tick checks after possible outdoors exposure since removal of a deer tick within 24-36 hours of attachment can prevent disease transmission. - Recognition that diagnosis of early Lyme disease (erythema migrans) should be based solely on clinical suspicion since diagnostic serologies (including IgM) may not yet be positive. - Report all tick-borne diseases, confirmed or suspected, to the Division of Public Health Services (DPHS) within 72 hours at 603-271-4496 (after hours 1-800-852-3345, x5300).